EnochKang/DECoMA/README.md

 ## Feature

 *DECoMA* provids users 10 common scenarios with solutions for finding mean or SD for meta-analysis.
+This tool is a freely available Microsoft Office Excel file with Excel-macros, and it is developed by methodology team members in the Cochrane Taiwan and Wan Fang Hospital.
+Current version consists of 10 common scenarios with solutions for finding mean or SD for meta-analysis.
 First five scenarios can be used when you have effect estimates with other statistics of two group comparison.
 Rest five scenarios can be used when you have descriptive statistics of a research group.